 Crime rate: 5.66 incidents per 1,000 residents

-Columbia Heights is often recognized as one of the neighborhoods facing safety challenges in Washington DC due to periodic increases in criminal incidents.
-Various offenses, such as theft and assault, contribute to the neighborhood’s reputation, which is reflected in the most recent Washington DC crime statistics.
+Columbia Heights is one of the neighborhoods that face safety challenges in Washington DC due to increasing criminal incidents.
+The area faces thefts, robberies, and assaults, especially near nightlife areas, metro stations, and busy commercial areas.
+Various offenses, such as theft and assault, contribute to the neighborhood’s reputation, as reflected in the most recent Washington, D.C. crime statistics.

 4. Trinidad